SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 *I love her.*

-*…It's just, does she love me like that?*
+*It's just, does she love me like that?*

 *I'll know soon.*